 Facility – Any building or structure, including but not limited to, those used for institutional, residential, commercial or industrial purposes, single family homes and vessels while ashore or in dry dock, and any associated equipment.

-Facility Component – Any part of a facility, including, but not limited to, any equipment, pipe, duct, boiler, tank, turbine, furnace, building material, insulation, load supporting and nonload supporting structural member, or non-structural member at the facility including Asbestos Cement Pipe (AC Pipe)
+Facility Component – Any part of a facility, including, but not limited to, any equipment, pipe, duct, boiler, tank, turbine, furnace, building material, insulation, load supporting and non-load supporting structural member, or non-structural member at the facility including Asbestos Cement Pipe (AC Pipe).

 Fiber – A particulate form of asbestos, 5 micrometers or longer, with a length-to-width ratio of at least 3 to 1.